quicwg/base-drafts/draft-ietf-quic-recovery.md

 expensive consecutive PTO expiration due to a single lost datagram.

 When the PTO timer expires, and there is new or previously sent unacknowledged data, it MUST be sent.
-Data at Initial encryption MUST be sent before Handshake data and data at Handshake encryption MUST be sent before any ApplicationData data.
+Data that was previously sent with Initial encryption MUST be sent before Handshake data and data at Handshake encryption MUST be sent before any ApplicationData data.